Open 6:00am to 6:00pm, year-round.

 Are you interested in free quality early childhood education for your 3- or 4-year-old?

 Third Street Alliance provides this opportunity for families that qualify through Pre-K Counts, a state-funded program based on the school-year calendar.
 The Pennsylvania Pre-K Counts program is based on the quality components adopted for pre-kindergarten by the State Board of Education.

 Each program offering PA Pre-K Counts classrooms will have their own guidelines, but PA Pre-K Counts is designed for children who

 • are between age 3 and younger than the entry age for kindergarten;

 • live in a family earning up to 300% of poverty such as a family of four earning $75,300; and

 • may also have a language barrier (English is not your first language), a disability or developmental delay, or other issues that make them at risk for failing in school.

 If your child falls into these categories, you may be eligible to apply.
 Call Fresia Mayoria, our Family Engagement Partner at 610-438- 9429 or Nancy Frederick, Director of The Learning Center at 610-438-9413 to enroll in the 2019–20 school year.

 The Learning Center students have access to Third Street Alliance’s Science, Technology, Engineering, Arts and Mathematics lab, which was unveiled in April 2016.
 The lab is part of the curriculum in the Learning Center.
-It’s made up of 7 computers, 4 digital cameras, 2 Kinder Robots, 4 Lego Mindstorms (robots), a 3-D printer, Smart Television, Digital microscope and slides, Midi keyboard, microphone and printer.
+It’s made up of 7 computers, 4 digital cameras, 2 Kinder Robots, 4 Lego Mindstorms (robots), a 3-D printer, Smart Television, Digital microscope and slides, Midi keyboard, microphone, and printer.

 Scholarships may be available to families who qualify for assistance.
 If you need help to bridge the gap, please inquire about financial aid.
-Early learning scholarships are made possible through the generosity of private foundations and corporate support.
+Early learning scholarships are made possible through the generosity of private donations and foundations and corporate support.